slack-alert-logo.jpg

 • A range of descriptions individual to each alert.

-The summary should according to the guidelines be generic to the alerting group i.e no specifics for each alert in the group.
+The summary should according to the guidelines be generic to the alerting group i.e. no specifics for each alert in the group.
 Therefore, there is no loop over the summary annotation for each individual alert in the group.
-However, we loop through the description for each alert as we expect each individual alert description to be unique.
+However, the description is looped through for each alert as each individual alert description is expected to be unique.
 The description annotation can have dynamic labels and annotations in the text.
 For example - which pod is crashing, what service is having high 5xx errors, what node has too high CPU usage.

-Even though guidelines are set and most projects are moving towards them there are still some OSS mixins that use the message annotation instead of summary + description.
-Therefore we'll add a conditional statement that handles that case - we loop through the message annotation if it's present.
+Even though guidelines exist and most projects are adopting them, some OSS mixins still use the message annotation instead of summary + description.
+Therefore, a conditional statement handles that case - the template loops through the message annotation if it’s present.

 {{ define "slack.text" -}}